-Before lighting a fire, please also check for current fire bans, ventilation index and current danger rating.
 It is your responsibility to familiarize yourself with Fire Department Bylaw No. 233.

-- Never burn in strong wind conditions.
+• Never burn in strong wind conditions

-- The fire pit must be at least 5 metres from adjacent property lines, buildings, trees, shrubs, debris or other combustible material, not exceed 0.5 metres by 0.5 metres and must be contained within the fire pit.
+• at least five (5) metres from adjacent property lines, buildings, trees, shrubs, debris or other combustible material;

 Burning Permits

-- Requirement for all Category 2 and Category 3 Open Fires between October 1st until of May 15th of any year.
+• Requirement for all Category 2 and Category 3 Open Fires between October 1st until of May 15th of any year.

-- backyard burning of garbage and other “prohibited materials” is not allowed under provincial law, except with specific authorization.
+• backyard burning of garbage and other “prohibited materials” is not allowed under provincial law, except with specific authorization.
 Air pollution from burning of waste contains toxic pollutants, can generate plumes of smoke which are unsightly and/or a public safety concern, can generate odors, and can result in public complaints to R.A.P.P.

 RESIDENTIAL AND OPEN BURNING REGULATIONS